 For testing, we used water mixed with vinegar to see how well the pads absorbed scents.
 Even holding the pee pad directly under our noses, we could barely smell the vinegar.

-While we tested several pads containing charcoal, also known as "activated carbon," our testing didn't detect better performance when compared to the more standard absorbent gel pads.
 The Bark pads combine a layer of charcoal with a layer of absorbent gel.
 Our best overall pick from Bulldogology also offers training pads with this two-layer system.
-While the charcoal is meant to better absorb scents, we didn't notice much difference compared to puppy pads without charcoal, at least with our vinegar test.
+While the charcoal is meant to better absorb scents, we didn't notice much difference compared to puppy pads without charcoal, or "activated carbon," at least with our vinegar test.

 Bark's puppy pads also have adhesive tabs, making them easy to keep in place on your floor.
 The pads even come with a training guide to help you get your puppy acclimated to using the indoor pee pads.